veggiemonk/awesome-docker/README.md

 * [Flynn](https://github.com/flynn/flynn) (A next generation open source platform as a service) -- https://flynn.io/
 * [OpenShift][openshift] (An open source PaaS built on [Kubernetes][kubernetes] and optimized for Dockerized app development and deployment) by [Red Hat](https://www.redhat.com/)
 * [Tsuru](https://github.com/tsuru/tsuru) (Tsuru is an extensible and open source Platform as a Service software) -- https://tsuru.io/
-* [Convox Rack] (https://github.com/convox/rack): Convox Rack is open source PaaS built on top of expert infrastructure automation and devops best practices.
+* [Convox Rack](https://github.com/convox/rack): Convox Rack is open source PaaS built on top of expert infrastructure automation and devops best practices.
 * [Rancher][rancher]: Rancher is an open source project that provides a complete platform for operating Docker in production
 * [Dcw](https://github.com/pbertera/dcw): Docker-compose SSH wrapper: a very poor man PaaS, exposing the docker-compose and custom-container commands defined in container labels.
 * [Dockhero](https://dockhero.io/): Dockhero is a Heroku add-on which turns a Docker image into a microservice attached to the Heroku app.
 Currently in beta.